Online Learning FAQs

 What if I need help with the course content?

-- Students taking Internet courses will need to request assistance from their instructor or request tutoring services through the Student Support Center.
-Call Stefani Gillen for eligibility requirements (309) 341-5262.
-Or e-mail at sgillen@sandburg.edu.
+- Students taking internet courses will need to request assistance from their instructor or request tutoring services through the Student Support Center.
+Contact Stefani Gillen for eligibility requirements at 309.341.5262.

 When does my class meet?